HadamDicko/UNIX-Message-Queue-Project/README.md

 ## Overview

 This project demonstrates inter-process communication in C using message queues.
-It consists of a sender process that generates random 8-bit numbers and two middle man processes that separate these numbers into odd and even categories.
+It consists of a sender process that generates random 8-bit numbers and two middle man processes that separate these numbers into odd and even categories based on index.

 ## Components